alexamies/chinesenotes.com/README.md

 ## Installing the Chinese Notes web site

 ### Environment
-Installation instructions are for Debian LAMP.
-The web site will work on any environment that runs PHP.
+Installation instructions are for Debian.

 ### Install git on the host and checkout the code base
 ```